 Fine Art Photography

-Fine art photography is about the vision of the artist.
+Fine art photography is about what the artist is feeling from what they are seeing and how to convey that feeling.
 It is not an editorial capture of a moment in time.
 The camera, and the processing software of today, are tools to present what the artist is seeing and feeling.
 The photographer may use a variety of methods such as long exposures, different depths of field, color, black and white or other techniques to draw the viewer’s eye to a specific area of the photograph.

 I do feel that the photograph has to be done technically correct with proper exposure and focus.
 No matter how creative or imaginative, a poorly exposed or accidentally out of focus photograph is not going to be considered fine art.

 So, a fine art photograph must go beyond the literal representation of a scene or subject.
 It must deeply express the feelings of the photographer and clearly reveal that it was created by an artist and not by just the camera.
 It must be clear that it involved an original, deliberate creation and that every aspect of making the photograph in the field and in the photographer’s post-processing digital studio, including the printing, are an individual expression from within the artist.

 The photograph must also be printed using the very best printing methods and materials that are available.
 An enlargement done at the local drug store just isn’t going to cut it and be considered fine art.
 Fine art photographers, like myself, use only a handful of fine art printers in the United States that are capable of delivering a quality piece of art.

 What may be the two best printing surfaces available today are Fujiflex Crystal Archive Pearl Paper and Lumachrome® HD Acrylic Print using TruLife® Acrylic that uses a proprietary paper and process.
 Both of these produce an almost three dimensional image with the highest possible quality.
 High volume photo sites such as Fine Art America and Art.com do not use the same level of prints.